Charts for Discrete Data

 tabplot worries education, sep(worries) barall(bcolor(white) blcolor(black)) showval(offset(0.08) format(%2.0f)) xtitle(" " "Education") subtitle("Frequency")

-Here, I have chosen to display frequencies; however, the numbers are virtually the same, as there are 99 cases, and by adding option percent we would get the same display with the numbers representing percentages.
+Here, I have chosen to display frequencies; however, the numbers are virtually the same, as there are 99 cases, and by adding option percent we would get the same result with the numbers representing percentages.

 A plot created by tabplot